chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - The `border-box` setting causes the browser to interpret the `width` and `height` properties as the total width and height of the box excluding the margins.
 - The width and height include the **content area** as well as the padding and borders.
   - `width` x `height` = **visible box**
-  - content area + padding + borders = **Width and height**
+  - content area + padding + borders = **actual Width and height**
   - Margin not included in content-box

 <u>Why border-box is best</u>

 - The `border-box` setting is "best" since it simplifies the math a front-end developer must do.
+- `border-box` is made for responsive design.
 - For example, if we have a box with a width of 50% and padding of 12px; `border-box` ensures that it's precisely 50% of the container width, not 50% plus 24 pixels.

 <u>Box reset: Universal Box Sizing with Inheritance</u>